TagVar/BareBones/README.md

 ##Namespacing

 BarBones contains itself in the `BareBones` namespace.
 BareBones extends [Laravel's Eloquent](https://laravel.com/docs/5.1/eloquent) which lives in the `Illuminate` namesapce.
-The `BareBones` and `Illuminate` namespaces will therefore not be available for your application.
+The `BareBones` and `Illuminate` namespaces will therefore not be available to your application.
 This also means that when creating controller and model classes you will need to extend your class with `BareBones\Controller` and `BareBones\Model` respectively.
-You must also use `BareBones/App` when creating an instantiation of the BareBone's `App` class.
+You must also use `BareBones\App` when creating an instantiation of the BareBone's `App` class.

 Ex)
 ```php